Video About Hearings

 A subpoena is a legal paper that orders a witness to come to the hearing or orders a company or an individual to send documents to the ALJ for the hearing.

 How do I request a subpoena?

 If you have an attorney, the attorney may issue the subpoena on your behalf.
 If you do not have an attorney, you may contact the hearing office by fax or mail as indicated on the top of your hearing notice if you believe you need a subpoena.

 Be sure to include your name, case number, and the name and address of the person or the company whose records that you want to have subpoenaed, why you cannot bring the witness or evidence on your own, and what you believe the witness or evidence would prove.
 Your request may be granted at the time of the request and the subpoena issued at that point, or you may be told to make your request directly to the ALJ who will decide during the hearing whether to issue a subpoena.

 Listen To Prior Hearings

 May I listen to the recording of a prior hearing that I did not attend?

 You have the right to listen to recordings of any previous hearings.
-You can come into the office where the hearing took place to listen to the recording or you can request a DVD of the hearing recording by calling the hearing office at the telephone number shown at the top of the notice of hearing.
-The cost of the DVD is $10.
-If you cannot afford to pay the $10 you must sign a form indicating that you are unable to pay for the DVD.
+You can request a CD of the hearing recording by calling the hearing office at the telephone number shown at the top of the notice of hearing.
+The cost of the CD is $10.
+If you cannot afford to pay the $10 you must sign a form indicating that you are unable to pay for the CD.

 More Preparation Information

 Our website includes links to the Unemployment Insurance law and other legal resources.
 Also, there is a link to a searchable database of Appeal Board decisions going back to 2008.
 You may reference these decisions to the ALJ in your closing statement to support your case.